Wei-LiangChew/sutd-git-wkshop/references/git-links.md

 # References for using Git:

-SourceTree (this provides an 'easier to use' grpahical user interface for working with Git if you want to avoid the command-line/terminal)
+SourceTree (this provides an 'easier to use' graphical user interface for working with Git if you want to avoid the command-line/terminal)
 * http://www.sourcetreeapp.com/

 Git Installation